daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

     ab -n 8192 -c 1 -v 3 -g http.tsv http://twitter.com/

-The test actually ships 3.36MB of redirect headers since ``http://twitter.com`` is a 301 Moved Permanently redirect to ``https://twitter.com``.
-The dataset is still useful as it exhibits the behaviour of HTTP endpoint responses anyway.
+The test actually ships 3.36MB of redirect headers since ``http://twitter.com`` is a 301 Moved Permanently redirect to ``https://twitter.com`` but the dataset is still useful as it exhibits the behaviour of HTTP endpoint responses anyway.

-(Note that Apache Bench has an option for issuing HEAD requests instead of GET requests so it is possible to test the HTTPS endpoint without the 2GB of HTML traffic but the encryption setup still has a cost for everybody.)

 The options in the call specify:

-* ``-c 1``: Use test concurrency of one outstanding request at any given time to trottle the testing.
+* ``-c 1``: Use test concurrency of one outstanding request to trottle the testing.
-* ``-v 3``: Log at a high verbosity level to show the individual request data.
+* ``-v 3``: Log at high verbosity level to show individual request data.
 * ``-g http.tsv``: Output a TSV summary to ``http.tsv``.
-The ``-g`` stands for Gnuplot which the output file is specifically organised to support.
+The ``-g`` stands for Gnuplot which the output file is organised to support particularly.

-A timeout or significant failure can trash the test completely, so it is more robust to collect the data in blocks of 256 requests and combine the results.
-This was done to collect some supplementary data for comparison purposes and is available as ``dat/http.1.tsv`` through ``dat/http.4.tsv`` in the `Github repository <https://github.com/daithiocrualaoich/kolmogorov_smirnov>`_.
+A timeout or significant failure can trash the test completely, so it is more robust to collect data in blocks of 256 requests and combine the results.
+This was done in collect some supplementary data for comparison purposes and is available as ``dat/http.1.tsv`` through ``dat/http.4.tsv`` in the `Github repository <https://github.com/daithiocrualaoich/kolmogorov_smirnov>`_.
 The primary dataset is ``dat/http.tsv``.